sserdda-liamE/New-and-Improved-unix-directory-standard/README.txt

 The term Unix
 -------------

 I’d just like to interject for a moment.
-What you’re refering to as Unix, is in fact, Windows/Unix, or as I’ve recently taken to calling it, the Windows Subsystem for Unix.
+What you’re referring to as Unix, is in fact, Windows/Unix, or as I’ve recently taken to calling it, the Windows Subsystem for Unix.
 Unix is not an operating system unto itself, but rather a cobbled together set of kludges from the 1970's that will not become a fully functioning program until it is turned